pulumi/docs/tour/programs-functions.md

 Because a Pulumi application contains both 'deployment time' code and 'run time' code, it is necessary for the program's `package.json` definition to have a `dependencies` section which specifies all necessary packages needed for both execution times.
 When `pulumi` and produces an AWS Lambda from a user-provided function, it will transitively include all packages specified in that `dependencies` section in the final uploaded Lambda.

 Notes:
 1. `pulumi` will not include `@pulumi/...` packages with the Lambda.
-These packages exist solely to provide 'deployment time' functionality, and do not contain any code that can work properly at 'cloud runtime'.
+These packages exist solely to provide 'deployment time' functionality, and do not contain any code that can work properly at 'run time'.
 They are automatically stripped from a Lambda both to prevent accidently usage, as well as to help reduce the size of the uploaded Lambda.

 AWS-Specific Notes:
 1. It is optional to specify a reference to "aws-sdk" in your package.json.
 AWS always includes this package with Lambdas, and so it is not necessary to explicitly include it yourself.